-This paper has presented evidence that the 100 ms ruling as a disqualification limit for false starts in elite athletics is too liberal.
-This needs to be considered in relation to the current technology utilised to measure an athlete’s RT.
-The IAAF approved technology does not record the quickest RT, or the first movement of the athlete, but rather the addition of the time to produce a predefined force along with the RT.
+This paper has presented evidence that the 100 ms ruling as a disqualification limit for false starts in elite-standard athletics is liberal.
+This needs to be considered in the context of current technology that measures athletes' RT.
+The IAAF approved technology does not record the shortest RT, or the first movement of the athlete, but rather the addition of the time to produce a predefined force along with the RT.
 Pain and Hibbs (2007) suggested that RTs of 85 ms are possible; this paper does not contradict these findings but rather suggests that these shorter RTs are similar to the time until the initial response of an elite athlete after a start signal.

 Conclusions

-From this study it is clear that the IAAF 100 ms false start threshold is inadequate for the fair and impartial refereeing of elite athletics, when using the IAAF approved starting block approved systems.
-Similar to the work of Lipps, Galecki et al. (2011) a sex difference has also been identified from the historic data.
-It is suggested that the ruling for men and women be independently revised to account for the strength differences between the sexes.
-Revised RT thresholds, estimated from the historical data, for both men and women are provided in the results section.
+From this study it is clear that the IAAF 100 ms false start threshold is inadequate for the fair and impartial refereeing of elite-standard athletics, when using the IAAF approved starting-block systems.
+Similar to the work of Lipps, Galecki et al. (2011) a sex-based difference has also been identified from the historic data.
+It is suggested that the ruling for men and women be revised to account for the strength differences between the sexes.
+Revised RT thresholds, estimated from the historical data, both for men and women are provided in the results section.

-In conclusion, this study has examined a large dataset of RTs of international athletes, combined with an extensive literature review, it has shown that the current governance of false start disqualification is inadequate under the current measurement system utilised by the IAAF.
+In conclusion, this study has examined a large dataset of RTs of international-standard athletes, combined with an extensive literature review, and shown that the current governance of false start disqualification is inadequate under the current measurement system utilised by the IAAF.

 Disclosure Statement